MAGALA-RICHARD/apsimNGpy/apsimNGpy/senstivity/Tutorial.rst

 In simplified terms, the data flow is:

-- define the sensitivity problem,
+- define the sensitivity problem and model inputs,
 - generate parameter samples using SALib,
 - evaluate each sample by running APSIM,
 - analyze the results using SALib.